den-is/ansible-collection-tools/roles/minio/README.md

 Install MinIO server, MinIO client tool or both.

-"Direct binary installation" is a preffered setup method.
+⚠️"Direct binary installation" is a preffered setup method.

-Packages installation is not fully tested.
+⚠️ Packages installation is not fully tested.

 ## MinIO versioning
 At the moment of writing MinIO is using ugly and inadequeate versioning.